Lowertown Historic District (Saint Paul, Minnesota): Redevelopment

-Aided by these designations and the associated tax credits, Artspace, the LRC, the city and others partnered to renovate three buildings dedicated to the arts.
-The Lowertown Artists Lofts Cooperative, the Tilsner and the Northern Warehouse were renovated and became the anchors for the arts community.
+Aided by these designations and the associated tax credits, Artspace, the LRC, the city, and others partnered to renovate three buildings dedicated to the arts.
+The Lowertown Artists Lofts Cooperative, the Tilsner and the Northern Warehouse were renovated and became the anchors of the arts community.
 Throughout the years, there has been a steady commitment to incrementally reinvest in the assets of Lowertown.
 Instead of demolishing and building new, Lowertown remained committed to a slow, deliberate and steady approach to redevelopment.
 This approach allowed Lowertown to remain a relatively quiet neighborhood on the edge of downtown.
 Such an approach was particularly supportive of the artist community, as it respected the financial and environmental needs of working artists.
 In 1982, the St. Paul Farmers’ Market moved to Lowertown.
 An institution since the late 1800s, the Farmers’ Market was an anomaly of sorts for Lowertown - it was a destination in the middle of a relatively quiet neighborhood.
 The market now draws 20,000 people each weekend in the summer.
 In 2006 the LRC transformed into the Lowertown Future Fund to continue supporting Lowertown redevelopment.

 New residences have been built in the neighborhood, attracting new residents paying market rate for condominiums.
 Restaurants, festivals, weddings and other regional attractions, such as the restored Union Depot, have opened in Lowertown.
 The St. Paul Art Crawl is held twice a year and exemplifies the cultural atmosphere that local residents have worked so hard to maintain.
 In 2013, USA Today named Lowertown one of "10 up-and-coming neighborhoods around the USA" after it was announced RealtyTrac named Lowertown at the top of its "hipster zip codes" list.
 The "hipster" designation implies the neighborhood's high proportion of "people between 25 and 34 years old who use public transportation and rent their housing."

 In 2015, the St. Paul Saints professional baseball team opened its season in the new CHS Field.
 The stadium stands in the space of the former Gilette/Diamond Products plant at 5th Street and Broadway.
 Designs for the stadium were presented to the public in December 2013.
 Art installations from local artists adorn the exterior of the ballpark.
-CHS Field sits outside the official 18 blocks that make up the Lowertown Heritage Preservation District, roughly bound by Kellogg Boulevard, Broadway, 7th Street and Jackson Street.
+CHS Field sits outside the official 18 blocks that make up the Lowertown Heritage Preservation District, roughly bounded by Kellogg Boulevard, Broadway, 7th Street and Jackson Street.